-A blank mind in the middle of a test can feel scary, but it is common.
+If you want to know how to not blank out during a test, start here: a blank mind in the middle of an exam can feel scary, but it is common.
 Your brain is protecting itself from overload.
 This quick rescue plan helps you calm the stress response and restart thinking.

 TL;DR